-In the event where the Independent Courier does not benefit from the Company's insurance, he must alert his own insurance company promptly in order to enable compensation of the User.
-He must notably inform the Company, regularly or on request of the company and/or the User, of the state of progress of the claim by his own insurance.
+In the event where the Independent Courier does not benefit from the Company's insurance, it must alert its own insurance company promptly in order to enable compensation of the User.
+It must notably inform the Company, regularly or on request of the company and/or the User, of the state of progress of the claim by its own insurance.

-In the event where the Independent Courier benefits from the Company's insurance, then it will be down to him only, once he learns of the claim, to notify the Company via the Application, and the Company shall then be responsible for the procedures relating to the implementation of the Insurance.
+In the event where the Independent Courier benefits from the Company's insurance, then it will be down to it only, once it learns of the claim, to notify the Company via the Application, and the Company shall then be responsible for the procedures relating to the implementation of the Insurance.

 III.
 Collection mandate

 The Company puts Users in contact with the Independent Courier by giving them access to the Company's Application.
 The Independent Courier, acting always as principal, gives mandate to the Company, acting as agent, which it hereby accepts, to collect in its name and on its behalf, via its banking service provider, the sums due for the Deliveries of Goods undertaken by the Independent Courier for the User.

-The Price and any applicable Waiting Fee due from the User to the Independent Courier for the Delivery of Goods shall be paid to a separate bank account, from which the Company may directly deduct its commission pursuant to Article 8 of the SC, any interest which accrues, and any amount payable for insurance.
+The Price due from the User to the Independent Courier for the Delivery of Goods shall be paid to a bank account, from which the Company may directly deduct its Commission pursuant to Article 6 of the SC, any interest which accrues, and any amount payable for insurance.